Berkeley Notes

 The probability density function (distribution) of a continuous random variable describes the density by which a random variable takes a particular value.

-Observe that if a random variable XX is continuous, then the probability that it takes on a particular value is zero.
+Observe that if a random variable XXX is continuous, then the probability that it takes on a particular value is zero.

 Definition 10

-The cumulative distribution function (CDF) gives us the probability of a random variable XX being less than or equal to a particular value.
+The cumulative distribution function (CDF) gives us the probability of a random variable XXX being less than or equal to a particular value.

-Note that by the Kolomogorov axioms, FXF_X must satisfy three properties:
+Note that by the Kolomogorov axioms, FXF_XFX must satisfy three properties:

-for some non-negative function fX(x)f_X(x), and this is the PDF of a continuous random variable.
+for some non-negative function fX(x)f_X(x)fX(x), and this is the PDF of a continuous random variable.

 Often, when modeling problems, there are multiple random variables that we want to keep track of.